 Our team of New Zealand specialists can help you create the perfect touring itinerary.
 Whether you want to explore the South Island on a self drive holiday or the North Island on an escorted coach tour package we can design or recommend the best options.
 We have a huge range of accommodation ideas to suit everyone and our first hand experience of destinations and activities means that we can give the best, most up to date honest advice.

 Discover New Zealand is part of the New Zealand Fine Touring Group of companies.
-It specialises in self drive, seat in coach and escorted coach touring holidays across New Zealand's North & South Islands.
+It specialises in self drive, seat in coach and guided coach touring holidays across New Zealand's North & South Islands.
 We have hundreds of tour ideas listed to inspire you or give you an indication of what is possible to achieve on your New Zealand adventure.
-Whether it is a luxury fully escorted coach tour or a self driven off the beaten track adventure, we have something suitable for everyone.
-Our wide range of tour lengths and tour prices give you options and are tailor made so we can build the itinerary to suit your interests and needs.
+Whether it is a luxury fully guided coach tour or a self driven off the beaten track adventure, we have something suitable for everyone.
+Our wide range of tour lengths and tour prices give you options and are tailor-made so we can build the itinerary to suit your interests and needs.

 Our team of consultants are all 100% Pure New Zealand Certified specialists and are passionate about designing your New Zealand holiday.
 Our consultation service is free and our quotes are provided with no obligation.
 Based in the heart of Wanaka you can be assured you will get the best local advice when planning your dream holiday to New Zealand.
 Contact one of our experienced team today.